Hi! I’m Audrey.

 My Story

 When I am not working, you can often find me outside.
 I enjoy hiking, camping, snowboarding, and playing a mix of sports (including ice hockey!).
-I am also an avid reader and enjoy recreational photography.
-Staying active and curious in my own life helps me bring energy and creativity to the families I work with.
+Staying active and curious in my own life helps me bring energy and creativity to the people I work with.

 Additional education: